How to Organize a Small Bathroom

 The top shelves hold extra TP and towels.
 Then I sort everything that needs to be within arms reach.

-1. Group like items.
-I took eeeeverything out of the cabinets and made a big huge mess in the bathroom but it has to get worse before it gets better… and it will get better.
+Group like items.
+I took everything out of the cabinets and made a big huge mess in the bathroom but it has to get worse before it gets better… and it will get better.
 If there is something you haven’t used in 3+ months, toss or donate it.
 I got rid of a laundry basket full of stuff we never use, put it in the basement and have yet to go down there to get anything.
 I obviously don’t need those things.

 The acrylic tray holds my daily makeup (I keep makeup brushes in a jar in my vanity medicine cabinet) and “Hair Tools” like curling iron, flat iron and brushes in this bin.

 These bins are from Target as well.
-One holds nail products, feminine products, hair accessories and one has extra toothbrushes, toothpaste, floss, etc. We have a lot of extra dental care products since my husband is in dental school!
-(4 weeks left!!!)
+One holds nail products, feminine products, hair accessories and one has extra toothbrushes, toothpaste, floss, etc.

-Next up, booooring….
-The vanity cabinet holds the less than desirable things a bathroom needs but I like to keep these products readily available in the bathroom so there’s no excuse not to keep things wiped down and clean.
+Next up, the vanity cabinet holds the less than desirable things a bathroom needs but I like to keep these products readily available in the bathroom so there’s no excuse not to keep things wiped down and clean.
 We keep bathroom cleaner with bleach, glass cleaner, paper towels, toilet brush, rubber gloves and extra lightbulbs for the vanity in here.
 Oh, usually the bathroom scale is slid in there too.
 If you have little ones in the house, make sure there’s a childproof lock on cleaning supplies if they’re kept down low, like ours.
 I also always make sure the bottles are twisted to “off” so kiddos can’t accidentally spray anything.

 And that is how to organize a small bathroom with just those easy 3 steps!
 Let me know what you think!